Poggecci/INSO-GH-API-QUERY/README.md

 1. Go to `https://github.com/settings/tokens` and generate a _Classic_ Personal Access Token (PAT).
 2. Name the token something meaningful like "INSO Metrics Generation Token"
 3. Ensure the token has the `read:org` and `read:project` permissions.
+Ensure that your repository is **Public**.
+Private repositories will require more permissions for the PAT.
 4. Set your expiration to the final date you expect to require the metrics (or set no expiration, though this is not recommended).
 5. Copy the token somewhere private, we will be utilizing it promptly
 6. Navigate to the repository you would like to generate metrics for